A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Related work

 \section{Related work}

-Many statistical methods have been developed to perform DE analysis with bulk and single-cell RNA-seq data.
-Extensive reviews and comparisons of these methods have already been published \citep{bullard2010evaluation, costa2017rna, rapaport2013comprehensive, soneson2013comparison, soneson2018bias, tarazona2011differential, wang2019comparative, wu2014proper}, and we refer the reader to these papers for details.
-Among the variety of DE analysis methods, widely used methods include limma \citep{law2014voom, smyth2004linear}, MAST \citep{finak2015mast}, edgeR \citep{robinson2010edger} and DESeq2 \citep{deseq, love2014moderated, zhu2019heavy}, which feature many enhancements to cope with complications of bulk and single-cell RNA-seq data.
-None of these methods, however, share the ability of Poisson mash to borrow information across conditions to improve power of testing expression differences and accuracy of LFC estimates.
+Many statistical methods are available to perform multi-condition DE analysis of scRNA-seq data.
+Extensive reviews and comparisons of these methods have been conducted \citep{soneson2018bias, wang2019comparative} and we refer the reader to these papers for details on the available methods.
+Among the variety of DE analysis methods, widely used methods include limma \citep{law2014voom, smyth2004linear}, MAST \citep{finak2015mast}, edgeR \citep{robinson2010edger} and DESeq2 \citep{deseq, love2014moderated, zhu2019heavy}.
+While limma, edgeR and DESeq2 were originally developed respectively for microarray expression data and bulk RNA-seq data, they have also been found to work well for scRNA-seq data \citep{soneson2018bias}.
+MAST, by contrast, was specifically designed to cope with the particulars of scRNA-seq data.
+None of these methods share the ability of Poisson mash to combine information across conditions.

-As far as we are aware, MultiDE \citep{kang2016multide} is the most comparable method to Poisson mash.
+MultiDE \citep{kang2016multide} and CorMotif \citep{wei2015joint}, which were developed with bulk RNA-seq data in mind, share some of the features of Poisson mash.
+Among the two, MultiDE is more like Poisson mash.
 Like Poisson mash, MultiDE is aimed at performing DE analysis jointly over multiple conditions.
-MultiDE directly models RNA-seq counts $y_{ji}$ using the negative binomial (NB) distribution, i.e., for $i \in \mathcal{S}_r, y_{ji} \sim \mbox{NB}(\mu_{jr}, \phi_j)$, in which $j$ indexes genes, $r$ indexes conditions and $i$ indexes replicates.
+MultiDE models RNA-seq counts $y_{ji}$ using the negative binomial (NB) distribution; for $i \in \mathcal{S}_r, y_{ji} \sim \mbox{NB}(\mu_{jr}, \phi_j)$, in which $j$ indexes genes, $r$ indexes conditions and $i$ indexes replicates.
 A key difference is that MultiDE makes a restrictive assumption about how expression differences are shared across conditions.
-Specifically, MultiDE assumes $\log \mu_{jr} = \mu_j + u_r v_j$, so it is effectively a special case of the Poisson mash model in which the mash prior \eqref{eq:mash_prior} has a single component (that is, $K = 1, L = 1$), and the single prior covariance matrix ${\bm U}$ is a rank-1 matrix.
+Specifically, MultiDE assumes $\log \mu_{jr} = \mu_j + u_r v_j$.
+Therefore, MultiDE can be viewed as a special case of the Poisson mash model in which the mash prior \eqref{eq:mash_prior} has a single component ($K = 1$), and a single covariance matrix, ${\bm U}_1=\bm u \bm u'$, where $\bm u=(u_1,\dots,u_R)'$.
+MultiDE is not expected to perform well when these prior assumptions are violated.